 - Leave the carpet to dry.

 If carpet cleaning and maintenance isn’t your first daily priority or you really do not want to be bothered with it, you can always rely on professional cleaning companies.
-Here are the three methods they use:
+The cost of professional carpet cleaning offers great value for your money.
+Here are the rug cleaning methods PROs use:

 - Hot Water Extraction.
 Sometimes mistaken for steam cleaning, the hot water extraction method uses a device, which ejects hot water under high pressure.
-With the HWE method, all dust, dirt and debris are dislodged from the carpet and suck all together with the water.
-This is a method, which provides a thorough deep cleaning to your carpet and right now it’s considered the most effective.
+All dust, dirt, and debris are dislodged from the carpet and sucked all together with the water.
+This is a method, which provides a thorough deep carpet cleaning and is considered the most effective one so far.
 After the dirt is removed, the carpet doesn’t need rinsing at all, only a period of time to dry.

 - Dry Powder Carpet Cleaning.
-For luxurious wool carpets that tend to shrink from water, professionals use specialized high quality dry cleaning powder.
-The carpet is sprinkled with powder, and rubbed deeply into the carpet with a mechanical brush.
-The idea of this is to let the powder absorb all dust, dirt and debris from the carpet.
-Later the whole carpet is vacuumed.
+For luxurious wool carpets that tend to shrink from water, professionals use specialized high-quality dry cleaning powder.
+The carpet is sprinkled with powder and rubbed deeply into the carpet with a mechanical brush.
+The idea of this is to let the powder absorb all dust, dirt, and debris from the carpet.
+After that, the whole carpet is vacuumed.